Call Our Addiction Hotline

 Questions Addiction Hotline Specialists Ask

-The addiction specialist may also ask you some questions during the call.
-These may include:
+The addiction specialist may also ask you some questions during the call, including:

 - Are you in an emergency?